EvgeniiTitov/coding-practice/coding_practice/sample_problems/GOTCHAS.md

 starting from middle.next, start iterating simultaneously from the beginning and the reversed middle checking if the values match

+- (19) Removing n'th node: 2 pointers, move the first one n steps.
+Then, start moving both of them simultaneously until the first one reaches the end.
+The second one now points to the node to delete (prev.next = current.next)

+- (142) Cycle 2, return the node where the cycle begins: Floyd algorithm: 2 runners slow and fast.
+If there is a cycle, at some point slow == fast. if not, the fast reaches the end -> no cycle.
+If there is, then the phase 2 is to have 2 pointers: one starts from the intersection, the other from the start, move them simultaneously at the same speed.
+The node where they intersect - the entrance to the cycle.

+- (287) Find the duplicate number: The list has N + 1 ints, each [1, n].
+Its a LL under the hood.
+Floyds algorithm: slow = fast = nums[0].
+Then, search for the intersection (slow == fast).
+Once found, find the entrance by using 2 pointers (from start and intersection)

 ---

 #### Trees